madeleineudell/LowRankModels.jl/README.md

 	X, Y, ch = fit!(glrm)

-This will fit a GLRM to your data, using a quadratic loss for real valued columns, hinge loss for boolean columns, and ordinal hinge loss for integer columns.
+This will fit a GLRM to your data, using a quadratic loss for real valued columns, hinge loss for boolean columns, and ordinal hinge loss for integer columns, a small amount of quadratic regularization, and scaling and adding an offset to the model as described [here](#scaling).
-(Right now, all other data types are ignored, as are `NA`s.)
+(You can turn off these options by calling `GLRM(df, k; scale=false, offset=false)`.)
 It returns the column labels for the columns it fit, along with the model.

+(Right now, all other data types are ignored, as are `NA`s.
+To fit a data frame with categorical values, you can use the function `expand_categoricals!` to turn categorical columns into a Boolean column for each level of the categorical variable.
+For example, `expand_categoricals!(df, [:gender])` will replace the gender column with a column corresponding to `gender=male`, a column corresponding to `gender=female`, and other columns corresponding to labels outside the gender binary, if they appear in the data set.)

 You can use the model to get some intuition for the data set.
 For example, try plotting the columns of `Y` with the labels; you might see